Sell Your House Fast in Tigard, Oregon

 Tigard’s small landlords are desperate because they’re being negatively affected by Oregon’s eviction ban and federal laws.
 The legislation issued to prevent the coronavirus from spreading and to protect unemployed tenants did not include landlords.
 It was until early 2021 that changes were made to the law.

-At Better Off Home Buyers, we have received reports from distressed homeowners saying they have not received payments on their rental home for months.
+At Better Off Home Buyers, we have received reports from distressed homeowners saying they have not received payments on their rental homes for months.
 Some have reported over $20,000 on unpaid rentals.

-The situation has become unsustainable, Besides, they are no collecting the rent payments the rental properties have been misused, more tenants than the original rental agreement signees are sharing the premises.
+The situation has become unsustainable, Besides, they are not collecting the rent payments the rental properties have been misused, and more tenants than the original rental agreement signees are sharing the premises.

 The Oregon Government under Senate Bill 282 also would protect renters from the long-term impacts of not making payments on time by barring reporting to consumer credit agencies and removing back rents from consideration when submitting future rental applications.
 The bill proposes to extend the grace period for repayment of residential rent accrued during the emergency period of April 1, 2020, to June 30, 2021, until February 28, 2022.

 Better Off Home Buyers will purchase your rental property even if: